List of The Osbournes episodes: #1 What Goes Up...

-Back home, Jack continues his playful attitude with fans and the sprinklers.
+Back home, Jack continues his playful attitude with the fans and the sprinklers.
 Kelly then goes to rehearsal and she steals Jack's spritz bottle.
 Jack tells Kelly, "Just because you have a hit song doesn't mean you can steal my spritz bottle."

-Back in Washington, Ozzy and Sharon are getting ready for their dinner and Sharon says that Ozzy looks like Harrison Ford.
+Back in Washington, Ozzy and Sharon are getting ready for their dinner and Sharon says that Ozzy "looks like Harrison Ford."
 Ozzy says he looks more like Glenn Close.
 He then calls Sharon a cunt, but then quickly apologizes.
 He then looks into the camera and says, "I found out you can say anything to a woman.
 But you mention the "C" word and you suddenly get this feeling of death come over you."
-At the dinner President Bush says, "What a fantastic audience we have tonight.
-Washington power brokers, celebrities, Hollywood stars, Ozzy Osbourne."
-Then causes Ozzy to stand up with a big smile on his face and the crowd applauds him.
+At the dinner, President Bush says: "What a fantastic audience we have tonight.
+Washington power brokers, celebrities, Hollywood stars, and Ozzy Osbourne."
+This causes Ozzy to stand up with a big smile on his face and the crowd applauds him.

-Ozzy then flies to England and Sharon joins Kelly and Jack.
+Ozzy then flies to England as Sharon joins Kelly and Jack.
 At the movie awards, all the attention goes to Kelly, while Jack is on a quest to find Natalie Portman.
 Ozzy introduces Kelly and she does a great performance.
 That night on the ride home they pass a McDonald's and Jack is happy to see that the McRib is back.
 This irks Kelly and he tells Kelly that it's the little things in life that make people happy.

-The episode then ends with Jack continuing his antics with people outside his house with sprinklers and Kelly flies to New York to promote her album.
+The episode then ends with Jack continuing his antics with people outside his house with sprinklers as Kelly flies to New York to promote her album.

-Must Come Down
+#2 Must Come Down

 Sharon recuperates at the family's Malibu beach house while undergoing treatment for colon cancer.
 She vows to beat the disease, and tries to maintain as normal a life as possible.
 Everyone talks about their reactions to the news of her diagnosis.
 Ozzy struggles to remain sober while on tour with Ozzfest.
 He had already been going through detox, and the news of Sharon's illness has made a difficult situation much worse.

 A family friend/employee tries to help Ozzy by helping him get into yoga and reading him poetry, but Ozzy is decidedly less than impressed.
 Some people try to talk to him about how religion helped them overcome their addictions, but he does not want any part of it.
 He is terrified by the prospect of losing Sharon, and doesn't want to be away from her.
 However, he elects to tough it out and stay on tour because he doesn't want to cause Sharon any further stress.
 Ozzy comes home for a few days during a break in the tour.
 Sharon tries to have a fire going in the fireplace for his arrival, but it ends up getting a little bit out of control.
 Jack takes up surfing while on vacation.
 He and his friends jump off a pier, but Jack winds up breaking his elbow.